 FIREARMS / TOOLMARKS IDENTIFICATION

-The basic principle of firearms examination is based on the fact that most machined parts will have unique marks, which can be transfered to other surfaces.
-Almost all gun barrels, as well as the machined areas in the weapon's firing mechanism, leave unique marks on bullets fired through the barrel and on cartridge cases worked through the firearm.
-A firearms examiner deals with the analysis of both firearms and ammunition of all types.
-The Firearms Examiner also determines whether a bullet originated from a suspect firearm.
-Impacted items which were on the receiving end of a discharged bullet are also examined for discharge residues in an attempt to ascertain muzzle distance.
+The basic principle of firearms examination is that most machined parts will have unique marks, which can be transferred to other surfaces.
+Almost all gun barrels, as well as the machined areas in the weapon’s firing mechanism, leave unique marks on bullets fired through the barrel and on cartridge cases propelled through the firearm.
+A firearms examiner examines both firearms and ammunition of all types.
+The firearms examiner also determines whether a bullet originated from a suspect firearm.
+Impacted items on the receiving end of a discharged bullet are also examined for discharge residues in an attempt to ascertain muzzle distance.

-A latent print expert examines all types of fingerprints found at a crime scene, whether visable or not.
+A latent print expert examines all types of fingerprints found at a crime scene, whether visible or not.
 The three categories of fingerprints include: latent, plastic, and contaminated.
-Latent fingerprints are the invisible prints made by the deposit of oils or perspiration from the friction ridges of one's fingers onto another substance.
-Plastic prints are those fingerprints impressed into easily malleable surfaces -- like plasticine or putty.
+Latent fingerprints are the invisible prints made by the deposit of oils or perspiration from the friction ridges of one’s fingers onto a substance.
+Plastic prints are those fingerprints impressed into easily malleable surfaces, such as plasticine clay or putty.
 Contaminated fingerprints are the result of material transfers, such as liquid blood, from the fingers to a surface.

-A Questioned Documents Examiner analyzes and identifies written, printed, or typed material for authenticity.
-If the authenticity is doubted or if its source is unknown, it becomes a Questioned Document.
-Questioned Document examination may be associated with criminal cases involving forgery, suicide, and embezzlement.
+A questioned documents examiner analyzes and identifies written, printed, or typed material for authenticity.
+If the authenticity is doubted or if its source is unknown, it becomes a questioned document.
+Questioned document examination may be associated with criminal cases involving forgery, suicide, and embezzlement.

-Examples of trace evidence could be hair, fibers, paint chips, glass fragments, etc. Trace evidence is often of such a minute nature that it can be easily cross-transfered from one surface to another without detection; therefore, the microscope is usually the first tool used in its examination and identification.
+Examples of trace evidence are hair, fibers, paint chips, or glass fragments.
+Trace evidence is often of such a minute nature that it can be easily cross-transferred from one surface to another without detection; therefore, the microscope is usually the first tool used in its examination and identification.
 Instrumental methods of analysis are generally the second phase of comparison associated with trace evidence.